Table Of Contents

 Vong Canh Hill

-Vong Canh hill is 600m from the tombs of Tu Duc and Dong Khanh, 7km from the center of Hue City.
-Vong Canh Hill is a place where tourists can enjoy the lovely panorama of Hue especially the Kings Nguyen’s tombs.
+Vong Canh Hill is 600m from the tombs of Tu Duc and Dong Khanh, 7km from the center of Hue City.
+Vong Canh Hill is a place where tourists can enjoy the lovely panorama of Hue, especially the King Nguyen’s tombs.

 Hon Chen Temple

-Characteristic: Hon Chen Temple for cult of Po Nagar, the Goddess of the ancient Cham minority.
-After then, the Vietnamese continued the cult and name the Goddess as Heaven Goddess Y A Na.
+Characteristic: Hon Chen Temple for the cult of Po Nagar, the Goddess of the ancient Cham minority.
+After that, the Vietnamese continued the cult and named the Goddess as Heaven Goddess Y A Na.

-This temple for Goddess appeared in this place centuries ago, but with a very simple design, and after then, reconstructed with a larger and more beautiful architectural scale in 1886.
+This temple for the Goddess appeared in this place centuries ago, but with a very simple design, and after that, reconstructed with a larger and more beautiful architectural scale in 1886.

 Ho Quyen (Tiger Arena)